phax/as2-peppol-servlet/README.md

   * a reference to the keystore to be used (in element `certificates`)
   * a reference to a partnership factory (storing the exchange combinations) (in element `partnerships`)
   * a list of modules that are executed when a message is received (in elements `module`)

+Within a configuration file, the macro `%home%` is replaced with the parent directory of the configuration file.
+This replacement happens only when a value starts with `%home%`.

 Complete example configuration file: